Diego Crosara, pastry art director of the historic Marchesi pastry shop, wins first place at "Artisti del Panettone 2023”.

-The origins of this creation are shrouded in legend.
-Historically, we know that people around the world have enjoyed sweet breads made with leavened dough and honey since the 1st century.
-But the "modern" panettone probably first emerged from the ovens of medieval Milan: the writer Giorgio Valagussa reported in the 1470s that the Duke of Milan would serve a slice to each member of his household on Christmas Eve.
+The origin of this extraordinary creation is shrouded in legend.
+Historically we know that people around the globe have enjoyed sweet breads made with leavened dough and honey since the 1st century.
+But the "modern-day" panettone probably first emerged from the ovens of medieval Milan: author Giorgio Valagussa wrote in the 1470s that the Duke of Milan used to serve a slice to the members of his household on Christmas Eve.

-In the 15th century, panettone was unleavened, and tasted rather ordinary.
-From the 1800s, the use of yeast raised its shape and its flavour to new heights, while a sprinkling of candied fruit added a sweet sparkle.
-With growing popularity came greater creativity, and by the Belle époque, fashionable Milanese pastry shops were competing to embellish their panettone with increasingly artistic decorations.
+In the 15th century, panettone was an unleavened bread with an unremarkable taste.
+Starting in 1800, the use of yeast increased its shape and flavour and candied fruit added a touch of sweetness.
+With growing popularity came greater creativity and, starting in the Belle Époque, fashionable Milanese pastry shops began to compete, creating panettone cakes with increasingly artistic decorations.